ChristianJohnston97/GPTTest/README.md

 - Natural language processing and data extractions
 - Semantic analysis
 - Text generation capabilities

-### Project Goals
-The goal of this project was to develop a system which would take in an RFP as input and the AI-powered tool would do everything else:
-1. Extract key targeting requirements, demographic info, location info and keywords
-2. Use GPT-functions to make database calls to retrieve insights and key stats
-3. Generate RFP response

-This shortens the time taken to create a brief response from hours to seconds.

 ### Technologies Used
 - Python & Streamlit